High Allegiant Amon Ad-Raza

 All warjacks become excellent with numerous buffs he provides to his battlegroup, but there are some that deserve special mention.

-- Purifier - thanks to Parry and with the Mobility bonus it can run 14" deep into enemy formation, not caring about free strikes and spreading fire to everything it touches on the way.
+- Purifier - Thanks to Parry and with the Mobility bonus it can run 14" deep into the enemy formation, not caring about free strikes and spreading fire to everything it touches on the way.
 Slightly more survivable against living enemy models because of Ashen Veil, and Overtake allows it a bit of maneuverability.

-- Castigator - relatively cheap but very powerful under Amon's spells, this heavy is also useful as it may kill enemy infantry jamming your lines with Combustion.
-Once again Parry and Mobility let it go much deeper into enemy formation than it would be able to without those bonuses.
+- Castigator - Relatively cheap but very powerful under Amon's spells, this heavy is also useful as it may kill enemy infantry jamming your lines with Combustion.
+Once again Parry and Mobility let it go much deeper into the enemy formation than it would be able to without those bonuses.

 Other Protectorate models